Steven Pinker, a bone fide factual juggernaut

 A respect for facts is an antidote to egoism

-There was a book when I was doing my psychotherapy training called “The Facts are Friendly” by Mick Cooper which encouraged us to take our heads out of the sand our subjective experience and look fearlessly at the data that is out there in the world.
+There was a book when I was doing my psychotherapy training called “The Facts are Friendly” by Mick Cooper which encouraged us to take our heads out of the sand of our subjective experience and look fearlessly at the data that is out there in the world.
 Don’t extrapolate grand theories from our limited client roster or our even more limited imagination (as Freud did).
 Instead, why don’t we look at the research statistics and base our work on what most people in the country or community experience?

 I really took this on board in my therapy research and increasingly in my meditation teaching.
 Rather than assume you know what’s going on, ask.
-Ask again and double check.
+Ask again and double-check.
 Canvas opinion.
 Tolerate contradictory evidence.
 Assume other experiences might be more valid than your own.

 This respect for facts is an antidote to egoism.

-Naturally we tend to view the world from our ego’s point of view and filter out anything that deflects from it.
+Naturally, we tend to view the world from our ego’s point of view and filter out anything that deflects from it.
 (This is what the Buddhist notion of the Five Skandha’s describes).
 What Pinker is extolling is invigorating (like Mick Brown’s book was) because it encourages us to look beyond our subjectivity and trust feedback from the world around us.

 We may be objectively well-favoured and still bitterly miserable

-Nonetheless, Pinker’s style is grating in the way the Richard Dawkins’ can be.
+Nonetheless, Pinker’s style is grating in the way Richard Dawkins’ can be.
 I’m not persuaded by his relentless, factual bullying.
 It rings alarm bells.
-In same way that someone who shouts down their opponents rings alarm bells.
+In the same way that someone who shouts down their opponents rings alarm bells.
 And when he says something like: